captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I think we should visit each other.
 When I told you I smoked marijuana?
 I was kidding.
-• •
+•••
 I went on a date.
 Actually, I wasn't kidding.
-I did smoke marijuana•
+I did smoke marijuana.
-But I'm not smoldng it right now.
+But I'm not smoking it right now.
-• •
+•••
 I didn't go on a date.
 I did go on a date.
 •••